DaloroAT/first_breaks_picking/README.md

 shows `Maximum time` and vertical lines are drawn at intervals equal to `Traces per gather`.
 The neural network processes blocks independently, as separate images.

-### Visual settings

-Click on 5 button to open window for visual settings.
-You can select gain, clip, normalization method, and trace values.
-In addition, you can also load a pick from a file, specifying how to read it.

 ### Save results

-Click on 6 button to save picks into file.
+Click on 5 button to save picks into file.
 Depending on file extension, results will be saved as `json`, as plain `txt`, or as `segy` file.

 For extensions `txt` and `json`, picking parameters and model confidence for each peak are additionally saved.